snaulX/snaulX/README.md

 ## Hello 👋

 I am 15 y.o. programmer from Russia.
 I owner of [Wings Studio](https://github.com/wings-studio) and [Mino Foundation](https://github.com/mino-lang).
+Recently I have been doing more closed-source programming.
+So my activity on GitHub can be very low.

 #### I know:
 * [Mino](https://github.com/mino-lang/Mino) - my own programming language (one of my favourites languages :D)